Canva Review — All the Pros and Cons

 Once you’ve added a photo to a design, you can tweak it easily using Canva’s photo editing tool.

-To access this, you just click on a photo contained in one of your projects, and then on the ‘edit image’ button.
+To access this, you just click on a photo contained in one of your projects, and then on the ‘Edit’ button.

 This gives you access to a set of simple controls that let you alter that image’s appearance in various ways.
-Sliders to adjust brightness, contrast, highlights and saturation are provided (amongst several others), and you can also make use of Instagram-style filters.
+Sliders to adjust brightness, contrast, highlights and saturation are provided (along with several others), and you can also make use of Instagram-style filters.

 You can apply changes to your whole image, its background, or the foregrounded object (see screenshot below for an example of Canva controls being used to make some extreme changes to the background of a picture).